tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 * The usage for the "alg" and "enc" header parameters remain the same as in JWE {{RFC7516}}.
 Subsequently, the plaintext will be encrypted using the CEK, as detailed in Step 15 of Section 5.1 of {{RFC7516}}.

-* The parameter "ek" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.
+* The header parameter encapsulated key "ek" defined in {{!I-D.ietf-jose-hpke-encrypt}} MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.

-* The recipient MUST base64url decode the ciphertext from the JWE Encrypted Key and then use it to derive the CEK using the process defined in {{decrypt}}.
+* The recipient MUST base64url decode the ciphertext from the "ek" header parameter and then use it to derive the CEK using the process defined in {{decrypt}}.

 *  The JWE Encrypted Key MUST be absent.